gregsaun/BearExxa-V2/doc/print_settings.md

 Note 1: Avoid eSUN PETG as some user reported that it might not block IR signal correctly.
 No other PETG have been reported to have this issue yet.

 Note 2: If you are only printing PLA and o ly occasionally PETG with your 3D printer then the e_nozzle_fan_duct can be made out of PETG.
-If you are printing warmer material we recommend to use a heat resistant filament like ABS, ASA, PC, Extrudr GreenTec or Fillamentum NonOilen®.
-Don't forget to compensate for shrinkage accordingly to the filament type you are using.
+If you are printing warmer material we recommend to use a heat resistant filament like ABS, ASA, PC, Extrudr GreenTec or Fillamentum NonOilen®. **Don't forget to compensate for shrinkage** accordingly to the filament type you are using.

+> [!CAUTION]
+> When using ABS, ASA, Nylon or PC filaments you must have a certified filtered enclosure.
+We recommend to look at brands like [Bofa](https://bofainternational.com) (available at PrintedSolid) or [Alveo3D](https://www.alveo3d.com).

+> [!CAUTION]
-:warning: Warning: We highly recommend to not print with carbon fibers filled filament (whatever if it's PAN-based or pitch-based) as it could be carcinogenic.
+> We highly recommend to not print with glass fiber or carbon fibers filled filament (whatever if it's PAN-based or pitch-based) as it could be carcinogenic.
 For more information, please read [this article by Maya Posch from Hackaday](https://hackaday.com/2024/08/07/on-carbon-fiber-types-and-their-carcinogenic-risks/).
-It will not improve the print quality and could make the parts more brittle.
+It will not improve the print quality and could actually make the parts more brittle.